-Having studied Art and Design at this level you will be able to progress a wide range of Art or Design specialisms leading to careers in the creative industries.
-A Level Art is generally a required subject for girls wishing to study Architecture at University.
-Every year a number of FHS girls are accepted on to Foundation and Degree courses at prestigious Art Colleges and Universities.
+Having studied Art and Design at this level you will be able to progress into a wide range of Art or Design specialisms leading to careers in the creative industries.
+A Level Art is generally a required subject for students wishing to study Architecture at University.
+Every year several FHRP students are accepted on to Foundation and Degree courses at prestigious art colleges and Universities.

-"Art at FHS is a window into a new way of seeing the world.
+"Art at FHRP is a window into a new way of seeing the world.
 We are encouraged to be brave and curious in our work, and to become independent, reflective and thoughtful artists."